 We refer to our estimated revenue on uncompleted contracts, including the amount of revenue on contracts on which work has not begun, minus the revenue we have recognized under such contracts as "backlog."
 We calculate backlog differently for different types of contracts.
 For our fixed-price contracts, we include the full remaining portion of the contract in our calculation of backlog.
-For our
+For our unit-price, time-and-equipment, time-and-materials and cost-plus contracts, our projected revenue for a three-month period is included in the calculation of backlog, regardless of the duration of the contract, which typically exceeds such three-month period.
+These types of contracts are generally awarded as part of MSAs which typically have a one to three-year duration from execution.
+Given the duration of our contracts and MSAs and our method of calculating backlog, our backlog at any point in time may not accurately represent the revenue that we expect to realize during any period and our backlog as of the end of a fiscal year may not be indicative of the revenue we expect to earn in the following fiscal year.

-As of December 31, 2007, we employed a highly skilled workforce of approximately 3,000 people.
+As of March 31, 2008, we employed a highly skilled workforce of approximately 2,900 people.
 Our workforce is supported by a large modern fleet of specialty vehicles, equipment and tooling.
-Our fleet consists of over 4,300 vehicles and pieces of equipment, including approximately 2,000 pieces of specialized equipment, and is highly mobile, allowing us to easily relocate our equipment across all of the regions we serve.
+Our fleet consists of over 4,500 vehicles and pieces of equipment, including approximately 2,100 pieces of specialized equipment, and is highly mobile, allowing us to easily relocate our equipment across all of the regions we serve.